VirajYParikh/Web_Scraping/README.md

-# Web Scraping Music Record Labels for Analysis
+# Web Scraping Music Record Labels

 As an intern working with Octavate, I was tasked with writing web-scraping scripts in Python.
 I made use of scraping packages like Beautiful Soup - for simple websites and Selenium for dynamically changing websites.